Primary CNS lymphoma (PCNSL) is a rare type of lymphoma which starts in the central nervous system (CNS).

 Treating symptoms of PCNSL

 PCNSL can increase the pressure in the skull or spine.
 For some people, this can cause symptoms that need treatment straight away.
-You may be given drugs called steroids to reduce any swelling around the lymphoma.
-These may also shrink the lymphoma for a time.
+You may be given drugs called steroids.
+These may shrink the lymphoma for a time.
+Steroids can also be used to reduce any swelling around the lymphoma.

 Rarely, surgery may be used to reduce the pressure.